tomaspalma/ldts-pacman/docs/README.md

 what it would take would be to just add another observer into the power pellet, making it respect the **Open-Closed principle**
 - One universally documented consequence is that the subscribers are notified in random order, but that doesn't look like a problem in the context of this program.
+- It improves scalability and ease of development as it removes the need to add specific code to the ghost controller to periodically use information from the arena to check if a power pellet was removed every time the game loop runs which would be undesirable in terms of efficiency.

+### Ability for the arena controller to make changes when pacman eats or hits a ghost

+**The problem in context**

+If we delegated the work to the pacman controller to change the arena itself when it detects pacman ate an edible or hit a ghost we would be violating the **Single-Responsability principle** and, because of that, we wanted some way to notify the arena controller itself and then the arena controller changes the arena because that's his responsability, not pacman's nor pacman controllers'.

+**The Pattern**

+**The Implementation**

+**Consequences**

 ### Isolate the ability of using a gui from a specific implementation of one